imulus/guidelines/style-and-conventions/css/README.md

 ### Vendor

 Any CSS used in a third-party plugin should be stored in the `vendor` folder and should be contained in a folder named after the plugin.
 For example, the CSS for Fancybox should be located at `vendor/fancybox/jquery.fancybox.css`.
+Additionally, any Bower dependencies should be installed to the `vendor/bower` folder.